neo1908/blog/content/posts/morale.md

 If people need to hand type a fixed set of things in a ticket they will get lazy.
 We all have several things going on at once, processes should _reduce_ cognitive load not increase it!
 A fixed amount of information needs to be supplied for a merge request?
 Make it a template!
 And not a copy-and-paste-this-snippet-template either, it needs to be the default content of whatever tooling you're using.
 <br/>
 Does something need doing the exact same way every time?
 Automate it!
 Computers are far better at following instructions than humans are ( sometimes they're too good ) ...
 Ok, sometimes automating a task can take quite a while.
 When it does, it's important to just keep hack away at it and show that the team is making progress.
-There is nothing worse than having great ideas and then never seeing them come to fruiting **Doing something is better than doing nothing**
+There is nothing worse than having great ideas and then never seeing them come to fruition **Doing something is better than doing nothing**

 ### Spread the pain

 Pretty simple one here...
 There are boring jobs that need doing sometimes.
 Spread that pain around.
 Everyone needs to suffer a little to stop _that one guy_ from picking up all the shit jobs.

+One of the several issues I see in the team is that some of us always get to do the fun stuff and others don't.
+There isn't much difference between data entry and software development if you're not having fun.

 ### Don't be a dick